TheGraphIndia/BRB-with-The-Graph-India/README.md

 gm gm gm!!!

-This repo is your starting point to work on The Graph Protocol during BRB.
+This repo is your starting point to work on The Graph during BRB.

 This repo contains step-by-step instruction on building a subgraph and using it's endpoint to showcase the data.